What is pericardial effusion?

 - Chest X-ray to see the heart anatomy

-- Echocardiogram to examine fluid around the heart and heart motion
+- Echocardiogram to look at fluid around the heart and heart motion

-- EKG or ECG to analyze the heart’s electrical rhythm
+- Electrocardiogram (ECG) to analyze the heart’s electrical rhythm

 - Analysis of the fluid removed from around the heart to check for cancer or infection